nuel-solutions/sample-aws-security-incident-response-integrations/README.md

 Install the following applications in your local development workstations or EC2 instances (if not installed already):

 - **AWS CDK v2.x**: Follow the installation steps in the [CDK documentation](https://docs.aws.amazon.com/cdk/v2/guide/getting-started.html).
-- **Python v3.9+**: Download and follow the instructions in the [Python documentation](https://www.python.org/downloads/).
+- **Python v3.x**: Download and follow the instructions in the [Python documentation](https://www.python.org/downloads/).
 - **AWS CLI**: Configured with appropriate permissions.
 To install, follow the setup instructions in the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 - **NVM**: Use the install and update script command `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash` followed by `source ~/.bashrc`.
 For more details, see the Node Version Manager's README in [NVM's GitHub repo](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).
 - **Node**: Run `nvm install --lts` and `nvm use --lts` to install and use the latest Long Term Support (LTS) version of Node.js.
 - **PIP**: Should already be included with Python installation (for versions Python 3.4 and above).
 For more details, see [pip documentation](https://pip.pypa.io/en/stable/installation/)
-- **Docker**: Use `sudo yum install -y docker` to install the Docker engine on linux based systems.
-For a complete guide on how to install/setup Docker engine on different OSs, see [Docker Engine documentation](https://docs.docker.com/engine/install/).
+- **Docker**: For a complete guide on how to install/setup Docker engine on different OSs, see [Docker Engine documentation](https://docs.docker.com/engine/install/).
-  - In order to synthesize and deploy the integration solution, docker should be running.
-You can start docker by running the following commands:
-    - `sudo systemctl start docker.service`
-    - `docker ps`
-    - `chmod a+wr /var/run/docker.sock`
-  - Alternatively if you want to use Docker Desktop, follow the guidance in Docker docs for [Getting Docker](https://docs.docker.com/get-started/get-docker/)

 ### Setup Solution Repository